 The idea of moving on andof pain can seem completely unthinkable.
 But there will be light at the end of the tunnel.
 In the grip of things though, what are you supposed to do?
 What is normal?
 And what practical steps can help you through this devastating time?

 Shock Is Normal

-If someone you love dies, whether it’s at the end of a long illness or a complete bolt from the blue, your first emotion is likely to be shock.
-You may not be able to process what has happened for a while, or understand the full implications on your life.
-Although it may not seem it, this is actually a good thing.
-Your brain is protecting you from the worst of the initial impact and allowing you to do what needs to be done to survive the initial impact.
+If someone you love dies, whether it’s at the end of a long illness or completely out of the blue.
+Your first emotion is likely to be shocked.
+You may not be able to process what has happened for a while or understand the full implications on your life.
+Although it may not seem like it, this is actually a good thing.
+Your brain is protecting you from the worst of the initial impact.
+Allowing you to do what needs to be done to survive the initial impact.
 It’s perfectly normal to feel numb or disbelieving for a while.
-Once the situation starts to process, you may then be hit with waves of different emotions – none of which are the ‘wrong’ way to feel.
+Once the situation starts to process, you may then be hit with waves of different emotions – none of which are the ‘wrong way to feel.
 It may be helpful to see a grief counsellor to help you work through these phases.

 Give Yourself Time

 Grief is a process and it’s never linear.
 You may be going along just fine for a while, only to find yourself hit with a wave of sadness or anger when you least expect it.
 There’s no time limit – you just have to follow your own path.
 Most people find that the pain changes over time – from being very raw and overwhelming to being something different.
 Give yourself permission to mourn in your own way – just know that there will come a day when you can smile again.

 Lots of Love